Last updated on November 19th, 2020 at 05:40 pm

 Cold weather can take a real toll on your skin.
 Dry skin can lead to discomfort and, if neglected, can affect your skin’s elasticity and trigger outbreaks of irritated skin.

-Help keep your skin feeling healthy and hydrated this winter with these tips:
+Here’s how to keep your skin healthy and hydrated this winter:

 Drink water.

-Hydrating your body from the inside out plays an important role in keeping skin supple and soft.
+Hydrating your body from the inside out is important if you want to keep your skin healthy, supple, and soft.
 When you’re dehydrated, the body pulls water from any source it can, including your skin.
 A good rule of thumb is at least eight cups of water a day.
 [Also read: 5 Ways to Drink More Water]

 Hydrate with food.

 You can also boost your internal water reserves by eating foods rich in water, nutrients, vitamins and beneficial fats and oils.
-Fish, nuts, and avocados all contain plenty of essential nutrients that help promote well-hydrated skin.
+Fish, nuts, and avocados all contain plenty of essential nutrients that help keep your skin healthy and promote good hydration.
 Foods like cucumber, zucchini, lettuce and watermelon also naturally have a high concentration of water.

 Use body lotion.